 Support to Ukraine’s Reconstruction and Economy Trust Fund (SURE TF)

-The SURE TF’s risk capital solutions have allowed MIGA to crowd in private and public reinsurance in Ukraine where it is otherwise absent, allowing MIGA to insure larger exposures.
-SURE TF allocations have also made MIGA’s guarantees more affordable, particularly for smaller investors.
-The TF can de-risk up to 75% of guarantees issued to foreign investors, with MIGA assuming any remaining risk or using other risk transfer options.
+The SURE TF’s risk capital instruments have enabled MIGA to crowd in both private and public reinsurance in a market where coverage is otherwise largely unavailable.
+As a result, MIGA has been able to reinsure up to 58 percent of its post-war guarantee issuances and support larger exposures.
+In addition, SURE TF allocations have improved the affordability of MIGA guarantees, particularly for smaller investors.
+The trust fund can de-risk up to 75 percent of guarantees issued to foreign investors, with MIGA retaining the residual risk or transferring a portion of it through other risk-mitigation mechanisms.